 With this you should send a proposal/abstract for your paper of no more than 300 words and a copy of your CV/resume to firstname.lastname@example.org with the subject line OTHELLO 2016.

 All papers must be delivered in English.

-The deadline for submissions is 31 January 2015.
-Early submission is strongly advised.
+The deadline for submissions is 31 January 2016.
+However early submission is strongly advised.
 We aim to have a decision on the acceptance of papers within four weeks of submission.